TOMORROWLAND (USA/PG/130mins)

 Directed by Brad Bird.
 Starring George Clooney, Britt Robertson, Hugh Laurie, Thomas Robinson, Raffey Cassidy, Kathryn Hahn, Pierce Gagnon, Judy Greer.

-The adult Frank Walker (Clooney) seems to have lost his faith in tomorrow.
+THE PLOT: The adult Frank Walker (Clooney) seems to have lost his faith in tomorrow.
 That was yesterday, when the future “was different; the future was brighter”; today, Frank has gone full Boo Radley, hiding away inside his isolated, fortified, hi-tech house.

 The young Frank Walker (Robinson) was obsessed with learning to fly.
 Or, given that his primetime childhood was the 1960s, learning to jet pack, thanks largely to his mum’s old Electrolux vacuum cleaner.
 Bringing his invention along to the 1964 New York World Fair, the young Frank sees his not-quite-finished jet pack dismissed by grumpy if curious judge Nix (Laurie), but admired deeply by the young Athena (Cassidy).
 So much so, she sneaks Frank in behind the curtain, to where the shiny, happy, slick Tomorrowland is being built.